 Tundo! – Listen on Soundcloud

-World premiere by Gävle Symphony Orchestra and Anders Hanson –More info
+2 June 2018 World premiere by Gävle Symphony Orchestra conducted by Andreas Hanson – More info

 5 December 2019 Finnish premiere by Kuopio Symphony Orchestra conducted by Jaakko Kuusisto – More info

 22 February 2020 – USA premiere by Colorado Springs Philharmonic conducted by Christian Reif – More info